heihaheihahello/cse15l-lab-reports/lab-report-5-week-10.md

     - **whose is correct**； By using the preview function, this "link" turns in `[a](url "tit")` and is not counted as link.
 So my `MarkdownParse` is wrong and the provided `MarkdownParse` is correct.
     - **analyze the bug**: If we look at the preview, it is interesting that `&quot;` turn in `"` in the preview instead of keeping the form of txt `&quot;`.
 When this `md` file turn into `html` file, all chars of `&quot;` will turn in `"` and prevent the contents inside `()` to be a link.
 In my `MarkdownParse`, I didn't check if the potential link contains `&quot;` and then cause this bug.
 In addition, after I search in the internet, there are many HTML Character Entities like this, like `&gt;` to `>`.
     - **Solution**: One way to solve it is to add a check method which checks if a potential link contains any Character Entities like "&quot;".
 But this way seems unwise because there are tons of Character Entities.
 Comparing one by one is time-consuming.
 Maybe we can use another way.
 All these entities are in form of `&xxxx;` (start with `&` and end with `;`).
 I think we can use a check method to see if there is a one pair of `&` and `;`.
 This is exactly like the searching of `[]` pair and `()` pair.
 So it would not be hard to solve it.
     >we can add a new method.
-Right before we append the link into final result, we can put another if statement of check html character entities inside this `if` statement:
+Right before we append the link into final result, we can put another if statement of check html character entities inside this `if` statement:&darr;

     ![Image](test1placetofix.jpg)

     ---